Prof Mona Baker (University of Manchester, UK)

 Prof Kathryn Batchelor (UCL, UK)

-Kathryn Batchelor is Associate Professor of Translation and Francophone Studies at the University of Nottingham, UK.
-Her main research interests lie in the areas of translation theory, literary translation, translation history, translation and philosophy, and translation in or involving Africa, and the translation of philosophical thought.
-She is the author of Decolonizing Translation: Francophone African Novels in English Translation (St. Jerome, 2009) and Translation and Paratexts (Routledge, forthcoming 2018).
+Kathryn Batchelor is Professor of Translation Studies at University College London (UCL).
+Her research interests encompass translation theory, literary translation, translation history, translation and philosophy, and translation in or involving Africa.
+She is the author of Decolonizing Translation: Francophone African Novels in English Translation (St. Jerome, 2009) and Translation and Paratexts (Routledge, 2018).
 She has also co-edited four volumes of essays: Translating Thought/Traduire la pensée (special issue of Nottingham French Studies 49.2, 2010), Intimate Enemies: ‘Translation in Francophone Contexts (Liverpool University Press, 2013), Translating Frantz Fanon across Continents and Languages (Routledge, 2017), China-Africa Relations: Building Images through Cultural Cooperation.
 Media Representation and Communication (Routledge, 2017).
 Prof Batchelor is also a member of the Peer College of the Martha Cheung Award for Best English Article in Translation Studies by an Early Career Scholar.

 Prof Theo Hermans (University College London, University of Manchester, UK)